-Introduces students to the key skill bases in leadership (team building, communication, problem solving and technology) that are the foundation of the undergraduate curriculum in business.
+Introduces students to the key skill bases in leadership (team building, communication, and problem solving) that are a foundation of the undergraduate curriculum in business.
 Covers these skills within global and ethical frameworks.
 Business majors only.
-Course includes a required workshop and lab that students need to attend once a week.
+Must be completed by all students during their first two semesters in the business program.
 Fall semester restricted to first-time freshmen.
 Spring semester open to all business students.
-Fee \$65.
+Fee \$85.